The dog shit scene did it for me.

 So was eating on the street, croissant in hand.
 Or pain au chocolat, as Emily does on her first morning in the City of Light.

-Thanks to the COVID-19 pandemic, I am dredging up many long-ignored and forgotten memories, including many associated with Paris.
+Thanks to the COVID-19 pandemic, I dredged up many long-ignored and forgotten memories, including many associated with Paris.
 Those memories offer me a great deal of respite these days.
 And they comfort me every much as any favorite childhood food might.

 And speaking of food!
 French food in all its many nuances still intrigues me, even if I don’t cook much of it these days.